saskialein/Leaf-it-to-me/README.md

 ### Unauthorised Users:

 1) As an unregistered user I would like to be able to see a list of all of the plants on the homepage
+2) As an unregistered user I would like to be able to search for a specific plant on the homepage
-2) As an unregistered user I would like to click on a plant from the homepage & be re-directed to see it’s individual profile page
+3) As an unregistered user I would like to click on a plant from the homepage & be re-directed to see it’s individual profile page
-3) As an unregistered user I would like to be able to click on a button on the homepage to add a new plant and then be re-directed to the signup page which will tell me I need to register before I can add new plants to the main plant list and/or my own profile
+4) As an unregistered user I would like to be able to click on a button on the homepage to add a new plant and then be re-directed to the signup page which will tell me I need to register before I can add new plants to the main plant list and/or my own profile

 ### Authorised Users: